To ensure optimal vSphere Virtual Volumes performance results, follow these recommendations.

 Getting a Host Profile with Virtual Volumes

 The best way to get a host profile with Virtual Volumes is to configure a reference host and extract its profile.
-If you manually edit an existing host profile in the vSphere Web Client and attach the edited profile to a new host, you might trigger compliance errors and other unpredictable problems.
+If you manually edit an existing host profile in the vSphere Web Client and attach the edited profile to a new host, you might trigger compliance errors.
+Other unpredictable problems might occur.
 For more details, see the VMware Knowledge Base article 2146394.

 Monitoring I/O Load on Individual Protocol Endpoint

-On block storage, ESXi gives a large queue depth to I/Os because of a potentially high number of virtual volumes.
-The Scsi.ScsiVVolPESNRO parameter controls the number of I/Os that can be queued for PEs.
+- On block storage, ESXi gives a large queue depth to I/O because of a potentially high number of virtual volumes.
+The Scsi.ScsiVVolPESNRO parameter controls the number of I/O that can be queued for PEs.
 You can configure the parameter on the Advanced System Settings page of the vSphere Web Client.
 See Set Advanced Host Attributes.

 Monitoring Array Limitations